 Thomas Sowell, “Tortured Reasoning,” Jewish World Review, December 16, 2014.

 Patrick Cockburn, “CIA ‘torture report’: Agency conduct was driven by pressure to link Iraq to al-Qaeda following 9/11,” The Independent, December 14, 2014.

 Patrick Cocburn, “Torture?
 It Probably Killed More Americans Than 9/11,” Counter Punch, April 7, 2009.

 Peter Beinart, “Torture is Who We Are,” Atlantic, December 11, 2014.

 Kevin Drum, “Senate Report: We Tortured Prisoners, It Didn’t Work, and We Lied About It,” Mother Jones, December 9, 2014.

-Posted by Jonas E. Alexis on December 16, 2014, With 4221 Reads Filed under Government & Politics, World.
+Posted by Jonas E. Alexis on December 16, 2014, With 4231 Reads Filed under Government & Politics, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.